Bills Digest No. 23, 2024-25

 Complexity of decision-making process

 The ACCC has published information about the current merger authorisation process.
-As the test to be applied is in similar terms to the test to be applied during Phase 2 review it is worth noting the complexity of this process.
+As the test to be applied is in similar terms to the test to be applied during the Phase 2 review it is worth noting the complexity of this process.
 The merger guidelines state (p 33):

 When considering the anticipated benefits put forward by an applicant, the ACCC will assess (among other things):